 Using a Capacitance Meter

 A capacitance meter is a helpful tool for identifying unknown capacitors or confirming their actual values.
-This is especially useful for unmarked or old components, or when troubleshooting faulty capacitors.
+This is especially useful for unmarked or old components, or when troubleshooting faulty devices.

 Tips for Capacitors